 I personally experienced something a couple of days ago, which demonstrates both the importance of proof and the power of an influential person, in changing how people feel about us.

-On Monday, after an evening with Nile Rodgers, I decided to get one of my copies of his autobiography, “Le Freak“, signed.
+On Monday, after an evening with Nile Rodgers, Nile did a book-signing and I decided to get one of my copies of his autobiography, “Le Freak“, signed.
 So, I stood in line with lots of other fans of Nile’s work at his book signing.

 Whilst standing in line, a lady from the book store was handing out pieces of paper, so we could write our names down and make it easier for Nile to ensure he didn’t misspell anyone’s name.
 When she reached me, I explained that I didn’t need the piece of paper, as I know Nile.
 Her look suggested that she wasn’t convinced.
 She was, let’s say, a little suspicious.

 As I made my way slowly to the front of the line, the lady approached Nile and said; “Apparently you already know this gentleman?”